iWorkTech/xapi-wrapper-xamarin/component/src/Doc/xAPI_Wrapper_03152017.md

 <row>

-xAPIWrapper is a Xamarin and .NET Standard Compoment built to simplify intefarcing with standards based LRS from any Xamarin iOS, Andriod or Winddows Mobile Application or any .NET Web, Enterprise or Desktop application.
+xAPIWrapper is a Xamarin and .NET Standard component built to simplify interfacing with standards based LRS from any Xamarin iOS, Android or Windows Mobile Application or any .NET Web, Enterprise or Desktop application.
 The component provides a simple interface, very similar to adding Log statements to the code.
-It has easy-to-use apis for Android and iOS, helpful classes and methods to track user interaction with any digital assets in a simple Actor, Object, Verb verbatim.
+It has easy-to-use api's for Android and iOS, helpful classes and methods to track user interaction with any digital assets in a simple Actor, Object, Verb verbatim.
 The complex interactions can be captured in form of statements, activities or scores using simple log like statements.

 ## Why use the xAPIWrapper?
 1. It's a .NET Standard library, that support majority of the .NET apps
-2. An xAPIWrapper.js port implemented in C# that can be leveraged within your Xamarin iOS or Andriod app to interface with any LRS
+2. An xAPIWrapper.js port implemented in C# that can be leveraged within your Xamarin iOS or Android app to interface with any LRS
 3. It abstracts the complexities and semantics of the xAPI specification
 4. It eliminates the need for end users to know the internals of the xAPI specification
 5. Using the library to generate statements is as easy as adding log statements to your code